buanide/Advanced-modelling/README.md

 # Advanced modeling

-As part of our advanced modeling course, we've created a project to study customer satisfaction among scooter users:
+As part of our advanced statistical modeling course, we've created a project to study customer satisfaction among scooter users:
 - The "rapport" directory contains the report of this study written in french.
 - The code directory contains the code used to realize our analysis
 - The data directory contains the data used to do the analysis